library(tidyverse)

 with your predictions.

-Looking at the graph of your prior, which guesser is your prior most similar to: Good, Unpredictable or Poor?
+Looking at the graph of your prior, which guesser is your prior most similar to: Optimistic, Unsure or Pessimistic?

 Vocabulary